kagisearch/kagi-docs/orion/src/browser-extensions/macos-extensions.md

 <img src="media/extensions-google-firefox.png" width="200" alt="Chrome & Firefox Logos"><br />

-You can install them from the [Chrome](https://chrome.google.com/webstore/category/extensions) or [Firefox](https://addons.mozilla.org/en-US/firefox/extensions/) extension websites.
+You can install them directly from the [Chrome](https://chrome.google.com/webstore/category/extensions) or [Firefox](https://addons.mozilla.org/en-US/firefox/extensions/) extension websites with one click installation.

 The most popular extensions can be installed from [Popular extensions](#popular_extensions) screen.